WELCOME OFFER! Get 50% Extra Views On Your First Campaign with VeeFly. Use Promo Code - FIRST50 Get Started

 It does not always mean that you must re-create the wheel each time.
 Develop templates for repetitive parts:

-- Thumbnail Templates: Design a couple of top-notch thumbnails so that all you have to do is update the text and the main image instead of the whole format.
+• Thumbnail Templates: Design a couple of top-notch thumbnails so that all you have to do is update the text and the main image, rather than the entire format.

 4. Outsource Strategic Tasks

-With the growth of your channel, it becomes vital to outsource certain responsibilities.
+As your channel grows, it becomes vital to outsource certain responsibilities.
 In order to create the greatest resource at your disposal, which is your time for developing concepts and shooting.

 The “80/20 Rule” for Content